Catherine Boyle: Director of Mental Health Ministry

 Beth Golik: Ministry Coordinator

 In addition to her role with Key, Beth serves as the special needs ministry director at Bay Presbyterian Church in suburban Cleveland.
 She has a passion for connecting people to resources through networking, relationship building, and social media.
 Beth and her husband, Rich, are the parents of three teenage boys.

 Dr. Steve Grcevich: President

 In his role as President of Key Ministry, Steve serves the primary vision caster and spokesperson for Key and plays an important role in Key’s efforts to develop collaborations with church leaders, professionals and organizations both within and outside the disability ministry movement.
 He is responsible for strategy and oversees the implementation of Key’s ministry plan.
-He regularly blogs at Church4EveryChild and frequently speaks at national and international ministry conferences on mental health and spiritual development.
-His first book, Mental Health and the Church, is being published by Zondervan in February 2018.
+He blogs at Church4EveryChild, is a regular contributor for Moody Radio Cleveland and frequently speaks at national and international ministry conferences on mental health and spiritual development.
+His first book, Mental Health and the Church, was published by Zondervan in February 2018.

 Sandra Peoples: Social Community and Family Support Manager

 Sandra has a degree in English from Hardin-Simmons University and a Master of Divinity degree from Southeastern Baptist Theological Seminary.
-A year after her son’s autism diagnosis, Sandra wrote a book about their experiences - Speechless: Finding God's Grace in My Son's Autism.
-Together, Lee and Sandra wrote Held: Learning to Live in God's Grip: A Bible study for special-needs parents.
+She is the author of Held: Learning to Live in God's Grip (a Bible study for special-needs parents) and the upcoming release, Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family.